 However, there are some relatively universal cues that can give you a better sense of how the other person is generally reacting to you.

 Eyes are one of the biggest giveaways to a person’s state of mind.
 While people know to turn the corners of their mouths upwards to smile, if that smile doesn’t reach the eyes, it often means the person isn’t truly happy.
-When someone is happy, her emotions not only reach her eyes, but extend upwards, such that her eyelids and eyebrows will turn upwards.
+When someone is happy, her emotions not only reach her eyes but extend upwards.

 When someone is engaged in a conversation, she will usually maintain eye contact for the majority of the discussion.
 Her eyes might occasionally wander to the rest of your face before returning to the eyes.
 Likewise, dilated pupils can indicate concentration, meaning she is paying attention to what you’re saying.
 Be aware that dilated pupils can also indicate normal variations in lightness and darkness or drug or alcohol intake, so this isn’t a dead giveaway.